graphql/graphql-over-http/spec/Appendix A -- Persisted Documents.md

 The server should retrieve the GraphQL Document identified by the {documentId}
 parameter.
 If the server fails to retrieve the document, it MUST respond with a well-formed _GraphQL response_ consisting of a single error.
-Otherwise, it should construct a _GraphQL-over-HTTP request_ using this document and the other parameters of the _persisted document request_, and then follow the details in the [Response section](#sec-Response).
+Otherwise, it will construct a _GraphQL-over-HTTP request_ using this document and the other parameters of the _persisted document request_, and then follow the details in the [Response section](#sec-Response).